Fabric Structures from Design to Installation

-TensileFabric designs, manufactures and installs bespoke tensile fabric structures for interior, exhibition or exterior use.
-As an interior specialist, we also have an extensive knowledge of issues related to acoustically poor interior spaces and have worked on a variety of acoustic projects which solve these problems.
-Beyond this, we take on projects that diverge from our typical work, which we call 'special projects', and we also supply ranges of both exhibition and exterior pre-designed fabric structure products.
+TensileFabric designs, manufactures and installs tensile fabric structures for interior, exhibition or exterior use.
+As an interior specialist, we also have an extensive knowledge of issues related to acoustically poor interior spaces and have a variety of acoustic products to solve these problems.
+As well as our pre-designed ranges, we also offer a bespoke service (see portfolios above).
+Beyond this, we take on projects that diverge from our typical work, which we call 'special projects'.

 The frequently asked questions below should help you to understand more about how fabric structures work and what can be done with them.
 Please don't hesitate to get in touch should you need any further information.